- Plan Graphics Overview

 Editing a Plan Graphic

-If a Plan Graphic is scaled incorrectly, or is set to an incorrect rotation, select it in the Plan Graphics dialog box and click Edit to make changes to it.
+If a block in the Plan Graphics library is not scaled correctly or is not set to proper rotation, or if you want to open the block's source file to customize it, select the block's thumbnail preview in the Plan Graphics dialog box and click Edit to make changes to that block.

 You can then view and edit information about how the selected block has been saved.